Guide to Work, Study, Travel and Living Abroad

 • All road signs are in English

-• Roads are generally in a good condition and a 4x4 vehicle is not necessary, even on unpaved country roads
+• Roads are generally in good condition, and a 4x4 vehicle is not necessary, even on unpaved country

 • Beware of some erratic driving, especially from mini-bus taxi drivers, who are a law unto themselves!
-There are also unfortunately many unlicensed drivers and un-roadworthy vehicles on the roads.
+Unfortunately, there are many unlicensed drivers and un-roadworthy vehicles on the roads.
 Expect the unexpected and drive defensively.

-• Automatic transmissions are not the rule of the day, the majority of cars having manual transmission, so do request an automatic if you require it from the car hire company.
+• Automatic transmissions are not the rule of the day.
+Most cars have manual transmission, so do request an automatic if you require it from the car hire company.

 • Any valid foreign driver’s license which contains an identity photograph is acceptable.
 If yours does not conform to this, it is best to get an IDP.